- gastrology (n.)

 - gau (n.)

 - ancient German territorial and administrative division, originally comprising several villages, surviving in place names such as Breisgau and Oberammergau; also in gauleiter (from leiter "leader"), title of the local political leaders under the Nazi system.
-Cf. the first element in yeoman.
+Compare the first element in yeoman.

 - gauche (adj.)